jonasburian/Bachelor-Thesis-Project/README.md

 # Project for the Bachelor Thesis on Modelling of Pertubations on Seismocardiography Signals

 This is the software project for the bachelor thesis on "Modelling of Perturbations in Seismocardiography Signals".
-The projects' objective is to provide the means to carry out the four different experiments in the thesis and to enable the the evaluation.
+The aim of this project is to provide the means to carry out the four different experiments of the thesis and to enable their evaluation.

 ## Abstract of the Thesis